tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/Go SDK/接口文档_intl.md

 #### Feature

 This API is used to copy a file from source path to destination path.
 The recommended file size is 1 MB to 5 GB.
 For any file greater than 5 GB, use multipart upload (Upload - Copy).
 In the process of copying, file meta-attributes and ACLs can be modified.
 You can use this API to move or rename a file, modify file attributes, and create a copy.
->!For cross-account replication, set the public-read permission to the copied files first, or grant the target account this permission.
+>For cross-account replication, set the public-read permission to the copied files first, or grant the target account this permission.
 It is not required under the same account.

 #### Method prototype